 The mission of the Parkview Medical Center Fellowship Program is to provide excellent patient care and service to Southeastern Colorado.
-In doing so, we will produce a well-rounded general osteopathic specialist who is proficient in pulmonary and critical care, gastroenterology, or hospice and palliative medicine and exhibits empathy toward patients.
+In doing so, we will produce a well-rounded general specialist who is proficient in pulmonary and critical care, gastroenterology, or cardiovascular medicine and exhibits empathy toward patients.

 At a Glance

 Although a Level II Trauma designation, Parkview will admit a large number of Level I trauma from the local area.
-Further, complex hosts intensive care and pulmonary, gastroenterology, and hospice and palliative medicine visits from the region serving a large part of Southern Colorado.
+Further, complex hosts intensive care and pulmonary, gastroenterology, and cardiovascular medicine visits from the region serving a large part of Southern Colorado.

 Applications for the Parkview Medical Center Fellowship Program are done through ERAS.